Near Independence in Warren County, Indiana — The American Midwest (Great Lakes)

 Additional keywords.
 Battle of Tippecanoe

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 570 times since then and 15 times this year.
+It was originally submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 610 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana. • Syd Whittle was the editor who published this page.